AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

 .. admonition:: Historically

     Functions and procedures were originally more different in philosophy.
-    Before Ada 2012, functions could only take "in" parameters.
+    Before Ada 2012, functions could only take :ada:`in` parameters.

 Subprogram calls
 ----------------